Payments Orchestration in the Era of Money Mobility

 Payments Orchestration for Money Mobility

-As the pioneer in push payments and the leader in money mobility solutions, Ingo is practiced at the art of payments orchestration.
+As the pioneer in push payments and the leader in money mobility solutions, Ingo Payments is practiced at the art of payments orchestration.
 Through a single API integration, we can handle every component of a payment on a client’s behalf and configure these services to meet a client’s business and digital workflow processes and desired customer experience.

 From the moment a company supplies payment instructions, we go to work.
 The Ingo system first verifies the account is valid, in good standing and passes account verification screenings.

-We then report back on this status and – if valid – tokenize the account so companies can send future payments without having to store personally identifiable customer account information, relieving them of PCI-level security burdens.
+We then report back on this status and, if valid, tokenize the account so companies can send future payments without having to store personally identifiable customer account information, relieving them of PCI-level security burdens.

 Once the sender issues an actual payment process request using the token information and transaction amount, Ingo initiates all the required regulatory screening.
 These include all relevant anti-money laundering (AML), Know Your Customer (KYC) and Office of Foreign Assets Control (OFAC) requirements to ensure recipients are not subject to sanctions or other concerns.